 It should be noted that this kind of consciously chosen starting point followed by a progressive extending of the awareness, which denotes a separate interior and exterior to the individual, is only one means of establishing open awareness.
 After some practice people are able to “drop into” peripheral awareness at the mere intention to do so.
 What is dropped into is a calm state where one experiences oneself as fundamentally interconnected with the rest of life, which in turn cultivates compassion.
 The outcome of my MSc research project suggests that open awareness enables one to deal more resourcefully with stress, prevent burnout, enhance resilience, improve mental performance and establish a positive flow in one’s endeavours.

 The skill of open awareness may well be a practical antidote to the attention slavery that we are all subject to.

-- Open awareness is a fundamental skill taught at our Authentic Self Empowerment Facilitator Training and related events.
+- Open awareness is a fundamental skill taught at our Authentic Self Empowerment Facilitator Training.

 - Watch a free open awareness training video

 - Listen to a free open awareness audio recording (guided mindfulness meditation)